TomDakan/LiveSTT/docs/90_optional/glossary.md

 ## E
 - **ECAPA-TDNN**: The neural network architecture used by SpeechBrain for speaker embedding extraction.
-- **Edge Computing**: Processing data near the source of generation (the Jetson device) rather than in a centralized cloud.
+- **Edge Computing**: Processing data near the source of generation (the NUC device) rather than in a centralized cloud.

 ## G
 - **Glass-to-Glass Latency**: The total time elapsed from an event occurring (sound wave) to it being visible on the display (text on screen).